Claire (in orange t-shirt) out on a field visit with field officers in Tanzania.

 You mentioned that every single work day looks different to you.
 So do you have your favourites?

 Going on a field visit is definitely my favourite way to spend a day.
 It’s really powerful to meet our customers and hear how they've been able to get bigger harvests.
 This means more money and food security for their family, and that they're not one bad season away from really dire circumstances.

 A close second is all of our staff appreciation days.
-I love just like being together with all the different teams and seeing how people contribute in their own way to the mission.
+I love being together with all the different teams and seeing how people contribute in their own way to the mission.